khadkauj/FullstackApp/README.md

 DEMO LINK: https://khadkauj.github.io/FullstackApp/

 This is built with
-➡ReactJS and Redux in front end,
+➡ReactJS and Redux in front end
 ➡Nodejs and express as server(deployed by heroku) ➡MongoDB Atlas as a database